losttype/blog.losttype.com/src/2015-08-11-an-interview-with-jim-leszczynski.md

 <figcaption>Jim Leszczynski, also known as Jacuzzi Jim.</figcaption>
 </figure>

 __What’s your typical day like?__ Every day is a little different!
-After deciding wether or not pants are required for the day, I spend time training my dog in the mornings and working late.
+After deciding whether or not pants are required for the day, I spend time training my dog in the mornings and working late.
 Running my own shop has allowed a lot of flexibility to budget my time doing the things I love most.

 __How did you first get interested in typography / lettering / type design?__ I first discovered the power of typography at my internship with Moxie Sozo in Boulder, CO.
 I thought it was fascinating how type and lettering were incorporated into their packaging and print collateral.
 Some of this experience translated to projects with Lost Type, like our button kits.